 Full Right Catch Gloves are worn on the RIGHT hand.

-To determine if the glove fits, open the backhand portion of the glove and determine goalie’s finger
+To determine if the glove fits, therefore, open the backhand portion of the glove and assess the goalie’s finger position in the stalls.

 In reality, these two theories are flawed for the following reasons:

 - Especially for beginners, smaller gloves are easier to close and therefore easier to use.
 Smaller hands cannot wrap around the palm break of larger gloves—and if the glove can’t be closed, the puck can’t be caught.